LearnOnDemandSystems/guides/cloud-slice/cloud-slice.md

 The first Cloud Subscription you add to a Cloud Subscription Pool is the master Cloud Subscription for that pool.
 The master subscription is the subscription that is used when creating managed virtual machines in Cloud Slices from template virtual hard disk files that are in the master subscription.
 We'll discuss how to set up your template virtual hard disks in more detail in the next section.

-To add a Cloud Subscription Pool to OneLearn Lab on Demand, perform the following steps:
+To add a Cloud Subscription Pool to OneLearn Lab on Demand (LOD), perform the following steps:

 1. Navigate to the <a href="https://labondemand.com" target="_blank">OneLearn Lab on Demand portal</a> and sign in.